Scope

 - Determine code, program, and/or other goals and requirements for basement insulation.

-- Consider insulating the foundation walls using exterior rigid insulation, insulated concrete forms, or prefabricated panels.
+- Consider insulating the foundation walls using exterior rigid insulation, insulated concrete forms, or prefabricated insulated concrete panels.
 If these are impractical (due to pest issues or because it’s an existing building), consider interior insulation systems.

 - Install systems per code requirements and manufacturer specifications.